On September 6, 2018, the National Highway Traffic Safety Administration (NHTSA) acknowledged a recall of the 2018 edition of Volkswagen’s Atlas SUV.

 In addition, their brake system components were not tightened correctly.
 According to VW, if the caliper moves, this can affect the car’s ability to brake and may lead to an accident.
 However, replacing and properly torquing the bolts will fix this issue.

 Around November 2017, VW recalled 58 of its 2018 Atlas SUVs because the fuel tank had thin walls that could leak fuel.
-This could cause the car to catch fire if an ignition source hit the tank.
+This could cause the car to catch fire if an ignition source hits the tank.
 VW announced at that time that they would allow owners of these recalled cars to have their fuel tanks replaced.
 In May of this year, another 218 Atlases were recalled for the same issue.

 In June, Volkswagen also recalled 54,537 of its 2018 Atlas SUV because child booster seats might interfere and damage seatbelt buckles in the center seating position of the second row.
-This may result the seat belt releasing on its own, which can increase the risk of injury during a car accident for the occupant in the center seating position.
+This may result in the seat belt releasing on its own, which can increase the risk of injury during a car accident for the occupant in the center seating position.
 There was also no information in the car’s manual that noted measurement restrictions of a child restraint device for the center seating position of the second row.
 Volkswagen noted that damaged safety belt buckles will be replaced.
 In addition, they have updated their owner’s manual supplement that includes child restraint device restrictions.

 VW Atlas and Tiguan vehicles were also recalled because the airbags of the front passenger seat may not unfold properly or even tear during deployment.
 The NHTSA reported that this can increase the risk of injury to the front seat passenger during a crash.
 The issue could be solved by replacing the passenger frontal airbag.